quasientio/scriptchat/README.md

 # lite-chat

-A terminal-based, scriptable chat client for interacting with local LLMs (via Ollama) and remote LLMs via OpenAI-compatible providers (OpenAI, DeepSeek...).
+A terminal-based, scriptable chat client for interacting with local LLMs (via Ollama) and remote LLMs via OpenAI-compatible providers (OpenAI, DeepSeek...) and Anthropic Claude.

 ## Features